D4T4HUN73R/ExitNodesCollector/README.md

 ### Acknowledgments 🙏

 Thank you for your interest in **ExitNodesCollector**!
 We hope these tools provide the functionality you need to manage exit nodes effectively.
 Your contributions are welcome and encouraged! 💡

+## ⚠️ DISCLAIMER ⚠️
+The published scripts, software, and associated URLs or links are intended for educational purposes only.
+We disclaim any responsibility for the content displayed on external platforms or websites mentioned.
+Users are prohibited from engaging in any criminal, malicious activities or actions that may cause harm to others or engage in activities with wrongful intent using the provided materials.
+By accessing and utilizing these materials, you agree to abide by this disclaimer and use the content solely for educational purposes.